 Also, special thanks to Joe Peddie and Karen Slade who posted pictures of their Kindle Fire using the ADW launcher on my Facebook page, and to Gee (@gsusjones), who emailed me the tip for using "My Kindle Wallpaper App"!

-This tutorial works on all versions of the Kindle Fire, both the original and Kindle Fire HD.
-(I haven't tested it on the second generation Kindle Fire as that's the only one I don't own.)
+This tutorial works on the 2011 and 2012 Kindle Fires (I haven't tested it on the second generation Kindle Fire (non-HD) as I don't own that one.)

 However, the Android app you will use is different for both the original and Kindle Fire HD.
 Detailed instructions are below.